 Every old photo has been on its own unique journey.
 Whether its been – carried around in a purse, framed in front of a window, stored in a damp loft or battered by the elements of war.
 So, how much does photo restoration cost?
 Continue reading “How much does photo restoration cost?”

-Murder, theft and even a case of ‘furious driving’, Barnsley Archives have delved into their historic archives unlocking criminal tales of the Victorian era.
-To coincide with their recent exhibition ‘Changing Crimes: True Stories of Barnsley’s Criminal Past’, colourised prisoner photos have brought these moments to life.
+Murder, theft and even a case of ‘furious driving’; Barnsley Archives delve into history to unlock criminal tales of the Victorian era.
+To coincide with their exhibition ‘Changing Crimes: True Stories of Barnsley’s Criminal Past’, colourised prisoner photos have brought these moments to life.

 So, it’s that time of year again when you’re trying to think of birthday gift ideas for Dad.
 He has everything and doesn’t want anything — I’m sure it’s a common problem!
 I decided to colourise a black & white photo, so I scanned his favourite old family photo and got started!